ocalasans/samp-query-php/Other Languages/English/README.md

 Returns an array with the server rules, where the key is the rule name and the value is the value associated with that rule.
 This method also uses a retry system to ensure data retrieval.

-Sure, here is the translation of the text into English:

 ## 🔍 Technical Details

 ### Retry System